 Holbox (pronounced hole-BOSH) is located three hours north of Cancun.
 It has yet to be destroyed by the rampant development that threatens so many biologically-diverse environments.
 According to Trip Advisor, it is a hot spot for whale watching.
+You also don’t want to miss the opportunity to scuba dive in the Rivera Maya.
 There are so many things to do in Isla Holbox that seven days is not nearly enough time for my vacation.

 Isla Holbox Escape